-- (3) (a) Notwithstanding (1) above, all new appointments as Supervised Medical Officers shall be on 5 year fixed term contracts unless there is written agreement to the contrary between the employer and the practitioner. - (b) There shall be no automatic right of reappointment upon expiry of a contract. - (c) A Supervised Medical Officer who, upon expiry of a fixed term contract, is unsuccessful in seeking a new contract shall be paid a Contract Completion Payment equal to 10% of their final base salary, for each year of continuous service, up to a maximum of 5 years.

-No other termination, redundancy or severance payment shall be made except as provided for in this Agreement.

-- (d) A Supervised Medical Officer with tenure shall not be required to convert to a fixed term contract but may agree to do so.
+- (3) (a) Notwithstanding (1) above, all new appointments as Supervised Medical Officers shall be on 5 year fixed term contracts unless there is written agreement to the contrary between the employer and the practitioner. - (b) There shall be no automatic right of reappointment upon expiry of a contract. - (c) A Supervised Medical Officer who, upon expiry of a fixed term contract, is unsuccessful in seeking a new contract shall be paid a Contract Completion Payment equal to 10% of their final base salary, for each year of continuous service, or part thereof paid on a proportionate basis, calculated on completed months' of service up to a maximum of 5 years. - No other termination, redundancy or severance payment shall be made except as provided for in this Agreement. - (d) A Supervised Medical Officer with tenure shall not be required to convert to a fixed term contract but may agree to do so.
 If unsuccessful in seeking reappointment at the end of that fixed term contract for reasons other than misconduct, he/she shall be paid pro rata long service leave after 5 years of continuous service in addition to the amount specified in subclause 3 (c). - (e) This subclause shall not apply to Supervised Medical Officers who are in: - (i) a recognised medical college approved training programme, or - (ii) service positions that are not recognised training programmes designed to offer experience and/or training.